nickyiliwang0000/h/react-and-firebase/deploying-with-firebase.md

 8. For `configure as a single page app`, select 'yes'.

-9. It will say that `index.html` already exists, and asks you if you want to overwrite. 🚨Select **no**! 🚨
+9. It will say that `index.html` already exists, and asks you if you want to overwrite. 🚨Select **no**!🚨

 10. We're almost done - select `firebase deploy` to launch your app!